OCA/sale-reporting/sale_order_line_position/README.rst

 Known issues / Roadmap
 ======================

-The way the positions are computed on the create of `sale.order.line` record could lead to a performance issue.
+The way the positions are computed on the create of sale.order.line record could lead to a performance issue.
 There is a few improvements that have been suggested:

-Remove it and handle the computation on the write and/or create method of the `sale.order`.
+Remove it and handle the computation on the write and/or create method of the sale.order.

 Have a context key to enable/disable the recomputation.

 Do not set any value in the position fields before the sale order lines are locked (in the current implementation, before sending).
 And add a recompute button in the UI.

-Set the position values with an SQL query using a `TRIGGER`.
+Set the position values with an SQL query using a TRIGGER.

 Bug Tracker
 ===========